ntnu-ai-lab/EvoLP.jl/docs/src/man/algorithms.md

 ## Genetic Algorithms (GA)

 In a GA a population of _vector_ solutions is simulated, where individuals get selected, recombined, and mutated.
 The built-in implementation in EvoLP is a _generational_ GA taken from [Kochenderfer, M.J. and Wheeler, T.A.
-2019](https://algorithmsbook.com/optimization/), in which means the whole population is replaced by its offspring at every iteration.
+2019](https://algorithmsbook.com/optimization/), which means the whole population is replaced by its offspring at every iteration.

 ```@docs
 GA